 MCM(s) MEASURABLE GOAL(s) EXPLAIN PROGRESS TOWARD GOAL OR HOW GOAL WAS ACHIEVED.
 IF GOAL WAS NOT ACCOMPLISHED, PLEASE EXPLAIN MCM 1 1.7.2 Document 100% of creek miles cleaned each permit year.
 Met goal.
-One (1.08) mile of creek area was cleaned during the permit year.
+Seven (7.82) miles of creek area were cleaned during the permit year.
 MCM 1 1.7.3 Document 100% of full bags of trash collected from the completed clean-ups each permit year.
 Met goal.
-A total of fifty-seven and a half (57.5) 40-gallon bags of trash were collected during volunteer clean-ups in 2021.
+A total of seventy-three and one-half (73.5) bags of trash were collected during volunteer clean-ups in 2023.
 MCM 1 1.8.1 Document 100% of street mileage adopted each permit year.
 Met goal.
-Three and a half (3.5) miles were newly adopted in 2021.
 The Adopt-a-Street (AAS) program has adopted a total of seventy-six (76) centerline miles.
 MCM 1 1.8.2 Document 100% of adopted street mileage cleaned each year.
 Met goal.
-The AAS program cleaned approximately fifty-nine (59) miles during 2021.
+The AAS program cleaned two hundred sixty-five (265) miles during the permit year.
 MCM 1 1.8.3 Document 100% of full bags of trash collected from the completed clean-ups each permit year.
 Met goal.
-The AAS program collected eighty-seven (87) bags of trash during 2021.
+The AAS program collected five hundred twenty-nine (529) 10-gallon bags of trash during the permit year.
 MCM 1 1.9.1 Co-host an annual meeting with Texas Stream Team volunteers.
 Goal not met.
-The city could not meet with Texas Stream Team volunteers due to COVID concerns.
+The City did not meet in person with the Texas Stream Team.
+However, the volunteers continued to conduct their stream monitoring as usual and stream monitoring is now also conducted by City staff.
+In addition, the City coordinated with Texas Stream Team volunteers to complete a cleanup of Gabbard and Brison Parks.
 MCM 1 1.9.2 Identify areas safe for volunteers to conduct stormwater monitoring and provide those locations to Texas Water Resource Institute (TWRI) each permit year.
 Met goal.
-City staff and Texas Water Resource Institute (TWRI) have determined that the three (3) previously designated locations are still the most suitable and applicable to the goals of the program.
-Data of sampling can be found on the Texas Stream Team website for sites 81263 (Wolf Pen Creek Tributary), 81262 (Bee Creek Park), and 81264 (Brison Park).
+City staff and Texas Water Resource Institute (TWRI) have determined that the four (4) previously designated locations are still the most suitable and applicable to the goals of the program.
+Sampling data can be found on the Texas Stream Team website for sites 81263, 81262, 81264, and 81245.
 MCM 1 1.9.3 Document TWRI's annual volunteer monitoring schedule for funding each permit year.
 Met goal.
 Volunteers for the Texas Water Resource Institute (TWRI) and Texas Master Naturalist Brazos Valley Chapter normally conduct water sampling monthly.
-Water samples were collected monthly at 81262 (Bee Creek Park) and 81263 (Wolf Pen Creek Tributary), and bimonthly at 81264 (Brison Park).
+Water samples were collected monthly at 81262 (Bee Creek Near College Station Cemetery), 81263 (Wolf Pen Creek Tributary), 81264 (Bee Creek at Brison Park), and 81245 (Lick Creek at Lick Creek Park Site 2).